 Because of a structural issue with the eye, such as a condition like macular degeneration or legal blindness, we may not be able to correct their vision with glasses or similar means.
-We term these situations as low vision.
-Patients with low vision can’t see clearly enough to read, watch television or perform other activities in life that require clear vision.
+We term this low vision.
+Patients with low vision can’t see clearly enough to read, watch television or perform other activities that require clear vision.
 We may refer such patients to a low vision aid specialist to explore other ways of improving their vision and quality of life.

 What is monovision?

-Monovision is a way to help individuals that are both presbyopic, a weakening of the eye muscles that often occurs with aging that affects near vision, and nearsighted (myopic).
-With a monovision technique we can designate one eye for distance viewing (usually the dominant eye) and design a contact lens specifically for seeing distance.
-We then designate the other eye for near vision with a lens appropriate for that.
+Monovision is a way to help individuals that are both presbyopic, farsighted and myopic, nearsighted.
+With a monovision technique we can designate one eye for distant viewing (usually the dominant eye) and design a contact lens specifically for distance.
+We then designate the other eye for near vision and design a lens appropriate for that eye.

 We can also achieve the same result with cataract surgery.
-Because we’re replacing the eyes’ natural lenses with artificial implant lenses known as intraocular lenses (IOLs), we can fashion one IOL in one eye for distance and the IOL in the other eye for near vision.
+We replace the eyes’ natural lenses with artificial implants known as intraocular lenses (IOLs).
+We fashion an IOL for distance in one eye and an IOL for near vision in the other eye.

 Monovision is usually preferred by patients who’ve previously worn contact lenses but don’t wish to use reading glasses to correct their presbyopia.
-This method does affect depth perception to a small degree, but the brain can compensate for that in other ways.
-Most patients, though, are happy to have another alternative to glasses.
+This method does affect depth perception to a small degree but the brain can compensate for that in other ways.
+Most patients are happy to have another alternative to glasses.

 What is pink eye, and how do I know if I have it?